programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 3\.
 When the notebook opens, give it a new title at the top: "Transcribe handwriting and text with Microsoft Azure Cognitive Services.ipynb"

 4\.
-This code below will store your Key and Endpoint in an environment variable so that it can be accessed by the program.
-Copy this code into a cell in your notebook.
-In Google Colab an empty cell should be available, if not click the _+ Code_ button to add a new code cell.
+The code below will store your Key and Endpoint in an environment variable so that it can be accessed by the program.
+In Google Colab an empty text box or "cell" to write code in should be visible, if not click the "+ Code" button to add a new code cell.
+Copy the code below into a cell in your notebook.
+Edit line 7 to change "https://computer-vision-transcription-jhb.cognitiveservices.azure.com/" to the Endpoint URL you created in the section above.

 ```
 import os